-Youth-adult partnerships are the heart of the 4-H mission, and a guiding principle for how 4-H leaders, staff, and volunteers work with young people.
+Youth-adult partnerships are at the heart of the 4-H mission, and are a guiding principle for how 4-H leaders, staff, and volunteers work with young people.

 All members of a community (including young people) have a role in creating a strong and healthy community.
 Sustained positive relationships between young people and adults support the healthy development and well-being of youth, while also benefiting adults, organizations, and communities.

 Youth-adult partnerships occur when:

 - Young people are seen as assets to their communities as much as adults.